-As at 30 June 2014 there were 66 staff (62.5 FTEs) undertaking the work of the Office.
-There were 63 people (59.5 FTEs) directly employed by the Office, including 52 full-time employees and 11 part-time employees.
+As at 30 June 2015 there were 64 people (60.43 full-time equivalent positions (FTEs)) directly employed by the Office, including 54 full-time employees and 10 part-time employees.
 This includes people on unpaid leave, contract staff providing short term expertise and backfilling staff during extended leave periods and people seconded out of the Office.
-The net total is adjusted for people seconded into and out of the Office and people employed through a recruitment agency to cover short term vacancies.
+After adjusting for people seconded into and out of the Office, staff on unpaid leave, and people employed through a recruitment agency to cover short term vacancies, there were 63 staff (60.43 FTEs) undertaking the work of the Office.

 All employees are public sector employees operating in executive, policy, enquiry, investigation and administrative roles.
-The following table provides a breakdown of the categories of employment for staff as at 30 June over the past three years.
+The following table provides a breakdown of the categories of employment for staff directly employed by the Office as at 30 June in 2013-14 and 2014-15.

-Staff numbers as at 30 June 2014
+Staff numbers as at 30 June 2015